 Silvano’s Italian Restaurant is exactly what you’d expect from a renowned Italian eatery, with several chicken dishes like chicken parmigiana and chicken marsala, multiple seafood dishes, sirloin steak, and vegetarian options.
 This could be a satisfying end to a long day recreating in the woods!

-Craving a burger after some serious bike riding?
-Stop by Iggy’s Wicked Good Eats for this classic comfort food, located in Cambridge.
-They also serve up Philly cheesesteaks, chicken gyros, and other high quality pub fare like beer battered pickles.
+Craving a burger or loaded sandwich after some serious bike riding?
+Stop by West End Deli Works for this classic comfort food, located in Cambridge.
+They also serve up Ruben sandwiches, deli subs, and other high-quality fare like fresh-cut french fries.

 Cambridge Food Co-Op